Geram4305/Carprice_pred/README.md

 # Approach

 In this project, random forest is used as the predictive modeling technique to estimate car prices.
-The goal is to identify the variables that significantly influence car prices and develop a model that accurately predicts the price based on these variables.Finally,deploy the Model using a web service - Using Flask web framework to deploy our trained model on Heroku
+The goal is to identify the variables that significantly influence car prices and develop a model that accurately predicts the price based on these variables.Finally,deploy the Model using a web service - Using Flask web framework to deploy the trained model on Heroku

 # Methodology